 Andrew Mayne is an artificial intelligence creative, educator and Wall Street Journal best selling author

-Andrew has been nominated for the Edgar Award for his book Black Fall and the Thriller Award for Name of the Devil and The Naturalist – an Amazon Charts best-seller that spent six weeks at the number one spot for all books on Amazon.
+Andrew is a Wall Street Journal best-selling novelist.
+He has been nominated for the Edgar Award for his book Black Fall and the Thriller Award for Name of the Devil and The Naturalist – an Amazon Charts best-seller that spent six weeks at the number one spot for all books on Amazon.
 Prior to his first publishing deal, Andrew was listed by Amazon as one of the top-ten best selling indie authors of the year.

 With the support from the Johnny Carson foundation and the James Randi Educational Foundation, Andrew created a program to use magic to teach critical thinking skills in public schools.
 His Wizard School segments, teaching magic and science to children, aired nationwide on Public Television.